SnpM/scraipe/docs/advanced_usage/custom_components.md

 ## Custom Analyzers

 To create a custom analyzer, extend [`IAnalyzer`][scraipe.classes.IAnalyzer] and implement the `analyze()` method.
-[ExampleAnalyzer](https://github.com/SnpM/scraipe/blob/main/scraipe/defaults/examples.py) demonstrates a minimal implementation that reverses the content.
+[ExampleAnalyzer](https://github.com/SnpM/scraipe/blob/main/scraipe/defaults/examples.py) is a minimal implementation that reverses the content.

 ```python
 from scraipe.classes import IAnalyzer, AnalysisResult